New animal research personnel (and new Principal Investigators) who will be working with live vertebrate animals must complete the following steps:

 Employees: Call 662-915-6550

-8. After the healthcare provider signs Part III of the Occupational Health Evaluation form, return ONLY that page to the IACUC office (mailbox on first floor of Barr Hall or scan to firstname.lastname@example.org).
+10. After the healthcare provider signs Part III of the Occupational Health Evaluation form, email ONLY that page to the IACUC office at email@example.com. (this can also be placed in the IACUC mailbox on first floor of Barr Hall.)